 Ideas and innovation forum, August 24

 Ideas and innovations will be developed through a series of SDG Labs that will take place in advance of the conferences.
-The best ideas will be selected and presented at the forum.
+The best ideas have been selected and will be presented at the forum.
 Read more about the winning labs here.

 The Stockholm Act, August 21-27

 Timed to coincide with Resilience 2017, adding another reason to make the most out of your conference experience, the recently founded Stockholm Coordination Initiative is organizing this one-week festival, in close collaboration with Resilience 2017, blending cutting edge sustainability science with art, politics and finance.
 During the Stockholm Act festival, the integrated picture of the global goals will be visualized and concretized to present possible ways forward for societal transformation.The Stockholm Coordination Initiative was founded to coordinate change agents within the fields of science, culture, politics, civil society, and business.
-Contact: email@example.com
+Read more about the Stockholm Act here